Njunu-sk/Review/how-to-setup-user-authentication-from-scratch-with-rails-6/index.md

 ```

 We'll ensure that email field is present and unique before a user gets saved to the database.
-Email addresses should also conform to a pattern we achieve this will the help of the given `regular expression`, this is a powerful language for matching string patterns.
+Email addresses should also conform to a pattern,we achieve this will the help of the given `regular expression`, this is a powerful language for matching string patterns.

 - Remember to run your migrations.
-  Migrations are feature of `Active Record` that allow you to evolve your database schema over time.
+- Migrations are feature of `Active Record` that allow you to evolve your database schema over time.
   Before a migration is run, there will be no table.
 After, the table will exist.

 ```bash